W3rni0/HacktivityCon_CTF_2020/readme.md

 ![](assets//images//waffle_land_3.png)

-Seems like we can use SQLi, now let's try to view the users table in order to sign in to the site, for that we need to add data from the users table to the output of the query, we can use union for that but it will only work if the number of attributes in the the product table and the number of attributes of the data added is the same, let's start with finding the number of attributes in the product table using `' order by n -- -`, adding this to the query will sort the data according to the n'th attribute, and if n is bigger then the number of attributes in this table the query will cause an error, doing so we can discover that the number of attributes in the product table (the table of waffles) is 5.
+Seems like we can use SQLi, now let's try to view the users table in order to sign in to the site, for that we need to add data from the users table to the output of the query, we can use union for that but it will only work if the number of attributes in the the product table and the number of attributes of the data added is the same, let's start with finding the number of attributes in the product table using `' order by n -- -`, adding this to the query will sort the data according to the n'th attribute, and if n is bigger than the number of attributes in this table the query will cause an error, doing so we can discover that the number of attributes in the product table (the table of waffles) is 5.

 With the number of attributes in mind we can try adding data, first we'll try using `' union select 1,2,3,4,5 -- -` this will add the row `1,2,3,4,5` to the output of the query, by doing so we get the following: